 Water Management Strategies

-The degrees of adoption of water management strategies by livestock farmers during flood disasters are presented in Table 2 and Figure 2.
-Among the practices studied, boiling of drinking water was adopted by only 10.00% of respondents, while 26.83% partially adopted the practice and 63.17% did not adopt it at all.
-The use of sanitizer in drinking water was followed by 10.83% of farmers, with 18.35% partially adopting the practice and 70.82% reporting no adoption.
-Adding turmeric to drinking water was practiced by 20.50% of respondents, while 20.66% partially adopted the method and 58.84% did not follow it.
-Filtering and sieving of water was adopted by 12.33% of farmers, 15.00% partially adopted it, and 72.67% did not adopt the practice.
-Conversely, the practice of directly allowing livestock to drink from natural sources such as rivers, lakes, and ponds was common with 66.84% of respondents,.
-This practice poses substantial health risks, as floodwater is often contaminated with pathogens, chemicals, and debris, leading to waterborne diseases such as leptospirosis and botulism (DEECA, 2025).
+(mention a few lines on importance of clean water in livestock)The degrees of adoption of water management strategies by livestock farmers during flood disasters are presented in Table 2 and Figure 2.
+Among the practices studied, boiling of drinking water before feeding the animals was adopted by only 10.00% of respondents, while 26.83% occasionally boiled the feeding water and 63.17% did not adopt the practice of boiling the water at all.
+The use of sanitizer (mention the name) in drinking water was adopted by 10.83% of farmers, with 18.35% partially adopting the practice and 70.82% reporting no adoption.
+Traditional ractice of adding turmeric to drinking water of livestock for cleaning/ hygiene purpose was practiced by 20.50% of respondents, while 20.66% partially adopted the practice and 58.84% were not adopted to the practice of adding turmeric to the water of livestock before feeding.
+Filtering and sieving the water was adopted by 12.33% of farmers, 15.00% partially adopted it, and 72.67% did not adopt the practice.
+Conversely, the practice of directly allowing livestock to drink from natural sources such as rivers, lakes, and ponds was common (66.84%) amongst the respondents.
+This practice poses substantial health risks, as floodwater is often contaminated with pathogens, chemicals and debris, leading to waterborne diseases such as leptospirosis and botulism (DEECA, 2025).
 The low adoption rates of water purification methods like boiling (10.00%), adding sanitizers (10.83%), and filtering (12.33%)highlight a critical gap in awareness and resource availability.

 Table 2.
 Level of adoption (%) of water management strategies by livestock farmers to mitigate the effect of flood disaster